 Ruiz’s work has been presented in many international exhibitions in the United States, Panamá, Canada, and the Dominican Republic.

-He is the recipient of several awards, and his work is held in many private and public collections, such as Museo de Arte de Caguas, Puerto Rico; Museo de Arte Contemporáneo, Puerto Rico; Museo de la Universidad Ana G. Méndez, Puerto Rico; Ateneo Puertorriqueño and The Lannan Foundation, New Mexico.
+He is the recipient of several awards, and his work is held in many private and public collections in Puerto Rico such as Museo de Arte de Caguas, Museo de Arte Contemporáneo, Museo de la Universidad Ana G. Méndez, Ateneo Puertorriqueño, Museo de Arte de Bayamón, and Museo de Arte de Ponce,

-Sin pena ni gloria is the artists first survey exhibition, encompassing more than two decades of painting, drawings and installations.
+Sin pena ni gloria, the artists first survey exhibition, encompassing more than two decades of painting, drawings and installations was inaugurated at El Museo de las Américas in 2023 followed by the publication of Aby Ruiz's monograph